Genymobile/scrcpy/README.md

 scrcpy -m 1024  # short version
 ```

-The other dimension is computed to that the device aspect ratio is preserved.
+The other dimension is computed so that the device aspect ratio is preserved.
 That way, a device in 1920×1080 will be mirrored at 1024×576.